methylene/sym/README.md

     int[] y = Arrays.copyOf(x, x.length);
     Arrays.sort(y);

-x is an array of mutually distinct ints. y is a sorted copy of x.
+x is an array of distinct comparable objects. y is a sorted copy of x.
-Consider the following problem.
+Consider the following problem:
 Given a position k in y, we want to find the original position of y[k].
-An exhaustive search will solve this:
+An exhaustive search will solve it:

     int indexOf(int[] x, int el) {
       for (int i = 0; i < x.length; i += 1) {